EverGantt

 What to expect from EverGantt specifically

-It’s $2.99.
-There’s no upsell tier.
-You will never get an email from us asking you to renew.
-The file format is plain JSON — if we go out of business tomorrow, you can still read your charts in any text editor and rebuild them in another tool.
+It’s $3.99/user/month, with a free tier that genuinely lets you build and export.
+There’s no bait-and-switch upsell tier.
+The file format is plain JSON, if we go out of business tomorrow, you can export your charts and rebuild them in another tool.
+Your data is yours.

-If that sounds like the right shape of trade-off, grab a copy.
+If that sounds like the right shape of trade-off, start free in your browser.
+Related: the best free Gantt chart software for small teams.